 Seems there's a lot us uppity academics can learn from slammers, then.

 Even in academic circles it has long been known that all poetry has and is meant to be heard aloud.
 Dylan Thomas wrote it that way, and so do many poets today.
 But somehow we've lost focus on that aspect of it in the swirl of iambs and meter.
-So whatever outcome this program has, at the least I hope it encourages poets everywhere to think about that word delivery when reading their poems, because I believe that poetry is the most unique and powerful form of dialogue we have in the world and as artists, especially when given such an important job as laureate, we should be speaking to
+So whatever outcome this program has, at the least I hope it encourages poets everywhere to think about that word delivery when reading their poems, because I believe that poetry is the most unique and powerful form of dialogue we have in the world and as artists, especially when given such an important job as laureate, we should be speaking to people.

 What's your reaction to people who think that slam poetry is all just "-ation" poets who fancy themselves rappers?